 It just looks incredible on a clear day.
 The fortress itself is not well-maintained, but at least you can walk around freely there.

-There are some people selling drinks; however, I suggest bringing your own snacks and drinks, and taking enough breaks to soak in the views and beauty!
+Some people sell drinks; however, I suggest bringing your own snacks and drinks and taking enough breaks to soak in the views and beauty!

 So, when it is time to head back down, stop at the Church of Our Lady of Remedy, which you can also visit.

-With breaks, it will probably take around 2-4 hours to climb the walls and get up to the fortress.
+It will probably take around 2-4 hours to climb the walls and get up to the fortress with breaks.